ShieldOfDead/C-Codes/README.md

-# intStack Librarie
+# intStack Library
-This is a intStack Librarie for C language developed on Data Structure class of the Computer Engineering course.
+This is a intStack Library for C language developed on Data Structure class of the Computer Engineering course.